Factors to Consider Before Getting Ground Source Heating

 How Does Ground Source Heating Work?

 When the Sun shines, valuable energy is retained in the ground.
 This energy can be extracted and used for heating with the help of a ground source heat pump.
 This system combines a heat pump and a ground heat exchanger to transfer heat from the earth to your home.

 The heat from the ground is absorbed into a fluid that is usually a mix of water and antifreeze.
 This fluid circulates inside a loop pipe that is buried underground.
 Upon extraction, the liquid is passed through a compressor that will raise the temperature and later collect the heat.

 Cooling Not Just Heating

-The Earth’s temperature is constant year round, which means it can act like a heat sink during the hot summer months.
+The Earth’s temperature is constant year-round, which means it can act as a heat sink during the hot summer months.
 If the process described above is reversed, heat exchange with the cool ground can be provided by the same heat pump.
 This is also called a reverse cycle.

 ….. and Hot Water Also

 The same energy can be used for residential water heating.
 A desuperheater is used in order to direct the heat from the heat pump to your water tank.
 The desuperheater is a small additional device that connects to the heat pump.
 Heating water using this method can save you 80% of the costs compared to traditional methods of water heating.